 Introduction

-The PMRM as a “model” is abstract and appropriately so because Use Cases will open up the needed levels of detail.
-It is also a very richly detailed, multi-step but intentionally open-ended methodology.
+The PMRM as a “model” is abstract - and appropriately- so because Use Cases will cause the required level of detail to emerge.
+It is also a Methodology that is ery richly-detailed and multi-step but intentionally open-ended..

 The emergence over time of profiles, sector-specific implementation criteria, and interoperability testing, implemented through explicit, executable, and verifiable methods, will lead to the development of detailed compliance and conformance criteria and may be included as part of a separate implementation guide.

-In the meantime, the following statements indicate whether, and if so to what extent, each of the Tasks outlined in Sections 3 to 7 above are to be used in a target work product (such as a privacy analysis, privacy impact assessment, privacy management framework, etc.) that can claim conformance with the PMRM as currently documented.
+In the meantime, the following statements indicate whether, and if so to what extent, each of the Tasks outlined in Sections 3 to 7 above, are to be used in a target work product (such as a privacy analysis, privacy impact assessment, privacy management framework, etc.) in order to claim conformance to the PMRM, as currently-documented.

 Conformance Statement